 TREC’s Minimum Inspection Requirements

 What’s the baseline?
-TREC spells out what a home inspector is required to evaluate and document, what defects they are required to report, and what they’re not required to do for each of the following systems and components in the home:
+TREC spells out what a home inspector is required to evaluate and document, what defects they are required to report, and what they’re not required to do for each of the following systems and parts in the home:

-- Structural systems, including foundations, grading, and drainage; roof coverings, roof structures, and attics; interior walls, ceilings, floors, and doors; exterior walls, doors, and windows; interior and exterior stairways; fireplaces and chimneys; and porches, balconies, decks, and carports.
+- Structural systems, including foundations, grading, and drainage; roof coverings, roof structures, and attics; interior walls, ceilings, floors, and doors; exterior walls, doors, and windows; interior and exterior stairways; fireplaces and chimneys; basements; and porches, balconies, decks, and carports.

 - Heating, ventilation, and air conditioning (HVAC) systems, including heating equipment; cooling equipment; duct systems, chases, and vents.